Conditions for immigrating to Québec as a self-employed worker

 You must sign a financial self-sufficiency contract, in which you commit for three months as of the date of obtaining permanent resident status to meeting your essential needs, those of the members of your family accompanying you and those of dependent children who are Canadian citizens, if applicable.

-When your file is opened, you will receive an email request for an Attestation of learning about democratic values and Québec values.
+After confirmation that your file has been opened, you will receive an Attestation of learning about democratic values and Québec values.

 You must obtain your attestation within a maximum of 60 days after receiving this request.